Powered by MOMENTUMMEDIA

 WA’s Murdoch University partners with DXC Technology for AI internship program

-Western Australian university to offer students a new program to provide job-ready AI skills.
+A West Australian university will offer students a new program to provide job-ready AI skills.

 WA’s Murdoch University partners with DXC Technology for AI internship program

-Murdoch University will stand up a new internship program to provide Western Australian students with the AI and technology skills they need to enter the workforce.
+Murdoch University will set up a new internship program to provide West Australian students with the AI and technology skills they need to enter the workforce.

 The university will partner with technology services provider DXC Technology to deliver the program.

-“Murdoch University’s focus is on producing the next generation of IT professionals that are industry-ready.
-We achieve this by working with industry and research partners to identify the skills needed in the future,” Professor David Parry, Dean of IT at Murdoch University, said in a statement.
+“Murdoch University’s focus is on producing the next generation of IT professionals [who] are industry-ready.
+We achieve this by working with industry and research partners to identify the skills needed in the future,” Professor David Parry, dean of IT at Murdoch University, said in a statement.

 “All students can develop these skills in practical units, internships and projects, including real-world experiences and helping to solve complex world problems as well as theoretical work.
 Our partnership with DXC reflects a shared commitment to preparing students for the future and strengthening Western Australia’s job market.”

-Students from Murdoch University will work alongside industry experts at DXC on real customer engagements, providing them with hands-on experience while earning credits toward their coursework.
+Students from Murdoch University will work alongside industry experts at DXC on real customer engagements, providing them with hands-on experience while earning credits towards their coursework.

-“This initiative with Murdoch University aims to deliver broader benefits to the Western Australian economy by strengthening its pipeline of skilled graduates,” Seelan Nayagam, President, Asia Pacific, Middle East & Africa, DXC Technology, said.
+“This initiative with Murdoch University aims to deliver broader benefits to the Western Australian economy by strengthening its pipeline of skilled graduates,” Seelan Nayagam, president for Asia-Pacific, Middle East and Africa at DXC Technology, said.

 “By aligning academic learning with industry needs, this program will help boost local employment outcomes and ensure graduates are well-prepared to meet workforce demands.”